MLforHealth/ClinicalDG/DataSources.md

 ## Data Processing
 1. In `clinicaldg/cxr/Constants.py`, update `image_paths` to point to each of the four directories that you downloaded.

-2. Run `python -m clinicaldg.cxr.preprocess.split`.
-For the Chest X-ray datasets, we use fixed 80/10/10 splits.
+2. Run `python -m clinicaldg.cxr.preprocess.preprocess`.

 3. (Optional) If you are training a lot of models, it _might_ be faster to cache all images to binary 224x224 files on disk.
-In this case, you should update the `cache_dir` path in `clinicaldg/cxr/Constants.py` and then run `python -m clinicaldg.cxr.preprocess.cache_data`, potentially parallelizing over `--split {0,...,11}` for speed.
+In this case, you should update the `cache_dir` path in `clinicaldg/cxr/Constants.py` and then run `python -m clinicaldg.cxr.preprocess.cache_data`, optionally parallelizing over `--env_id {0, 1, 2, 3}` for speed.
 To use the cached files, pass `--use_cache 1` to `train.py` or `sweep.py`.

 # Colored MNIST